Domestic policy of the first Trump administration: Health care

 The CBO estimated in May 2017 that the Republican AHCA would reduce the number of people with health insurance by 23 million during 2026, relative to current law.

 The 2010 Affordable Care Act (also known as "Obamacare" or the ACA) elicited major opposition from the Republican Party from its inception, and Trump called for a repeal of the law during the 2016 election campaign.
 On taking office, Trump promised to pass a healthcare bill that would cover everyone and result in better and less expensive insurance.
 Throughout his presidency, Trump repeatedly asserted that his administration and Republicans in Congress supported protections for individuals with preexisting conditions; however, fact-checkers noted the administration supported attempts both in Congress and in the courts to roll back the ACA (and its protections for preexisting conditions).

 Congressional Republicans made two serious efforts to repeal the ACA.
 First, in March 2017, Trump endorsed the American Health Care Act (AHCA), a Republican bill to repeal and replace the ACA.
 Opposition from several House Republicans, both moderate and conservative, led to the defeat of this version of the bill.
 Second in May 2017, the House narrowly voted in favor of a new version of the AHCA to repeal the ACA, sending the bill to the Senate for deliberation.
 Over the next weeks the Senate made several attempts to create a repeal bill; however, all the proposals were ultimately rejected in a series of Senate votes in late July.
 The individual mandate was repealed in December 2017 by the Tax Cuts and Jobs Act.
 The Congressional Budget Office estimated in May 2018 that repealing the individual mandate would increase the number of uninsured by eight million and that individual healthcare insurance premiums had increased by ten percent between 2017 and 2018.
-The administration later sided with a lawsuit to overturn the ACA, including protections for individuals with preexisting conditions.
+In June 2018, the Trump administration, joining 18 Republican-led states, unsuccessfully argued to the Supreme Court in California v.
+Texas that the elimination of the financial penalties associated with the individual mandate had rendered the act unconstitutional, which would have eliminated health insurance coverage for up to 23 million Americans.